laserpants/mbs/README.md

 ![mbs](https://github.com/laserpants/mbs/blob/master/mbs.gif)

-The network interface to monitor can also be set explicitly; e.g., `mbs -a 250M wlan0`.
+The network interface to monitor can also be set explicitly; e.g., as in `mbs -a 250M wlan0`.
 By default, the command will exit once the usage limit is reached, or if the connection is lost.
 Use the `--keep-running` flag to modify this behavior.